List of GetBackers characters: MakubeX

 He was raised by Gen, whom he calls Grandfather, but left home to join the VOLTS.
-During the VOLTS' rule of Infinity Fortress, he was one of the "Four Kings", alongside Shido Fuyuki, Fuuchouin Kazuki, and Masaki Kurusu.
-After Ginji Amano left the fortress, he, as the only one of the Four Kings remaining, took over, instituting a dictatorial rule; he was known at this period as the "young demon king".
+During the VOLTS' rule of Infinity Fortress, he was one of the "Four Kings", alongside Shido Fuyuki, Kazuki Fuuchouin, and Masaki Kurusu.
+After Ginji left, he, as the only one of the Four Kings remaining, took over, instituting a dictatorial rule; he was known at this period as the "young demon king".

 MakubeX's second-in-command is Sakura Kakei.
-In the "IL" arc, his four chief subordinates were Juubei Kakei, Haruki Emishi, Takuma Fudo, and Kyoji Kagami; Fudou vanished afterward, but Juubei and Emishi remained with him.
+In the "I.L." arc, his four chief subordinates were Juubei Kakei, Haruki Emishi, Takuma Fudou, and Kyoji Kagami; Fudou and Kagami vanished afterwards, but Juubei and Emishi remained with him.
 In the manga, after the Divine Design arc, Toshiki Uryuu came under him.
 He is especially close to Sakura, as shown in the Lost Time arc when he was forced to fight her while she was under the influence of the Black Thread.
-He is also fond of Haruki Emishi, and treats him like family.
+He is also fond of Haruki Emishi and treats him like family.

 In the manga, MakubeX discovered at a young age that all actions in Infinity Fortress were controlled by the "god" of Babylon City, the top area of the fortress.
-Realizing this, he decided to give the "god" an edict: turn back time to the time of the rule of Volts, or Infinity Fortress will be destroyed.
+Realizing this, he decided to give the "god" an edict: turn back time to the time of the rule of Volts or Infinity Fortress will be destroyed.

 It also revealed in the "Lost Time" arc that he has latent special powers.
 During his losing battle with Sakura, MakubeX was able to manipulate Infinity Fortress' virtual space at will using an "Omega Theorem" without the use of his computer.
 By then, MakubeX had realized how he was a virtual program, a part of Infinity Fortress itself and knowing this, MakubeX attempted to sacrifice himself to the "Archive" and erase its memory bank and AI from within — much like a computer virus.
 However, he was stopped by Ban, saying that MakubeX's loss would serve no purpose but to further enrage Ginji into destroying Infinity Fortress and everyone in it.

 At the end of the "Lost Time" arc, he gains the ability to leave Infinity Fortress, thus implying that he has become an average teenager, although he seems to have retained all his computing skills.
 He was last seen bumping into the majority of the cast while shopping with Sakura.